7Windows Is A Niche Publisher of Works With Diverse Content And Broad Appeal

 I needed to figure out exactly where my give-a-shit factor was on stuff.
 Writing about my "stuff" forced me to scrutinize it, and I gained a better understanding of it.
 I found I have a broad and abiding regard for embracing diversity and inclusion, the import of the phrase “you do you”, a practical appreciation for the premise “I’m Ok, You’re Ok”, and the precepts “Do No Harm” and “Leave No Trace”.

-Poems are profoundly personal expressions and ask only to be perceived without bias or critique.
+My poems are profoundly personal expressions as are all forms of art, and ask only to be perceived without bias or critique.
 I have no illusions about my significance or the impact of my work.
-Nor do I apologize for its tenor, or fret over how others might judge it, or me for it.
-To do otherwise would inhibit free expression, and a reticent self-conscious poet is doomed to an uncreative and unproductive melancholy.
+Nor do I apologize for its tenor, or fret over how others might judge it, or me for it, for to do otherwise would inhibit free expression, and a reticent self-conscious poet is doomed to an unproductive melancholy.

 I don’t pigeon-hole myself as Democrat or Republican, merely a 60s-era free-thinking poet who realizes that health is fundamental to both life and the pursuit of happiness, that liberty should be color-blind, and that big business can never be trusted to put their country’s best interest ahead of their bottom line.